Alyleng/odin-recipes/README.md

 # odin-recipes
 Hi!
 This project is a test of my knowledge in HTML.
-Th lessons are from The Odin Project.
+The lessons are from The Odin Project.